Maruti drives in S-Cross petrol with price starting at Rs 8.39 lakh

-NEW DELHI: The country’s largest carmaker Maruti Suzuki India (MSI) on Wednesday said it has launched S-Cross model with petrol engine, priced between Rs 8.39-12.39 lakh (ex-showroom Delhi).
+NEW DELHI, Aug 5: The country’s largest carmaker Maruti Suzuki India (MSI) on Wednesday said it has launched S-Cross model with petrol engine, priced between Rs 8.39-12.39 lakh (ex-showroom Delhi).

 The model, which was earlier available in diesel engine only, now comes with 1.5 litre petrol powertrain mated with both manual and automatic transmissions.